plgd-dev/doc/content/en/docs/deployment/device-provisioning-service/advanced.md

      - Access Type: confidential
      - Service Accounts Enabled: On
      - Authorization Enabled: On
-     - OpenID Connect Compatibility Modes:
-       - Use Refresh Tokens: On

    - Credentials:
      - Client Authenticator: Client Id and Secret
      - Secret: `<MY_DPS_CLIENT_SECRET>`

    - Mapper:
-     - Create a custom owner id:
+     - Create a custom `Hardcoded claim` mapper:
        - Token Claim Name: `<OWNER_CLAIM>`
        - Claim value: `<OWNER>`
        - Claim JSON Type: String
-       - Add to ID token: On
        - Add to access token: On
        - Add to userinfo: On

 2. Create a WWW OAuth client with a mapper that adds the `<OWNER_CLAIM>` claim to the user JWT token.
-You can use the `user-property` mapper with the following configuration to map the `id` property to the `<OWNER_CLAIM>` claim:
+You can use the `User Property` mapper with the following configuration to map the `id` property to the `<OWNER_CLAIM>` claim:

    - Settings:
      - Enabled: On